yar3333/haxe-codegen/README.md

 ```

 ### Additional options ###
-By default CodeGen produce externs for types included for compilation and marked with @:expose macro.
+By default CodeGen produce externs for types included for compilation and marked with `@:expose` meta.
-You can use @:noapi to force type excluding if type in included package.
-Also @:noapi works for fields.
+You can use `@:noapi` to force type excluding if type in included package.
+Also `@:noapi` works for fields.

 ```shell
 # use to include private class members into output